SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 As a free action, you can make your next ranged weapon attack result in a guaranteed critical hit if it hits a creature.
 You can use this feature once per short rest.

-* Killing Spree

-Once during your turn, when you reduce a creature to 0 hit points, you gain an extra attack as a part of your main action and reset the usage of your Sniper's Aim feature.

 ### Level 13